 Triglochin maritima AKA Coriander grass

 - Identification – 3/5 – Only likely to be confused with sea plantain (also edible) with which it rubs shoulders in salt marshes.
-Inland you may also encounter Marsh Arrowgrass (triglochin palustre) which can be used in similar ways.
+Inland you may also encounter Marsh Arrowgrass (triglochin palustre), which can be used in similar ways.
 I am yet to find marsh arrowgrass in the UK.

 - Distribution – 4/5 – Common on salt marsh and grassy foreshores